F0RG-2142/znotes-frontend/README.md

-# ZNotes Frontend 2
+# ZNotes Frontend

-Just an alternative to work on
+The frontend repo for ZNotes